AramDevops/Forex_AI_Predictor/README.md

-Open Source Strong trading tool that use machine learning to predict future values of currencies conventions supporting ['USD', 'EUR', 'BRL', 'CHF', 'GBP', 'ARS', 'CAD', 'CNY', 'JPY']
+Open Source Strong trading tool that use machine learning to predict future values of currencies conversion supporting ['USD', 'EUR', 'BRL', 'CHF', 'GBP', 'ARS', 'CAD', 'CNY', 'JPY']

 It is easy to use :

-1 - Pick a base currency
+1 - Pick a base currency <br>
-2 - Pick an amount to be converted
+2 - Pick an amount to be converted <br>
 3 - Pick your Data Pool (a higher data volume = more precision but more calculation time)

 <img src="./screenpic0.png" />